guttume/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Amit Kumar Dubey

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [May 06, Thursday, 2021].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+Started learning [CP algorithms](https://cp-algorithms.com/).
+Understood and implemented the [Binary Exponentiation](https://cp-algorithms.com/algebra/binary-exp.html) algorithm.
+Solved two exerices mentioned on the website as well.
+The exercises have been solved in C++.
+However, I have implemented the algorithm in C++, C, Java, Kotlin, PHP, Python, Rust, Go, Dart and Javascript.